-Part I Modelling Money in General Equilibrium: a Primer Lecture 3 Welfare Cost of Inflation in the Basic MIU model Leopold von Thadden University of Mainz and ECB (on leave) Monetary Theory and Policy, Summer Term 2013 1/43 - \rightarrow Some features of fiat money regimes: - private opportunity cost of holding real balances (m) depends on the level of the short-term nominal interest rate (i) - social opportunity cost of providing money is essentially zero, ie the central bank can make the amount of money in circulation arbitrarily large (and thereby depress i) - the wedge between the private and social cost at positive interest rates creates an inefficiency - moreover, in equilibrium, the nominal interest rate, the inflation rate and the quantity of money in circulation are linked to each other \rightarrow These features give rise to two types of (closely linked) policy questions which have been addressed in monetary economics for centuries: From a positive perspective: How large is the welfare cost of inflation?
-From a normative perspective: What is the optimal rate of inflation? \rightarrow The MIU-model offers a transparent and tractable general equilibrium perspective, ie it is a widely used starting point to address these questions, qualitatively and quantitatively (in particular, see Lucas, 2000): - \rightarrow Why is the MIU model a good model to analyze these questions?
+Part I Modelling Money in General Equilibrium: a Primer Lecture 3 Welfare Cost of Inflation in the Basic MIU model Leopold von Thadden European Central Bank and University of Mainz Monetary and Fiscal Policy Issues in General Equilibrium Summer 2014 - $\rightarrow$ Some features of fiat money regimes: - private opportunity cost of holding real balances (m) depends on the level of the short-term nominal interest rate (i) - social opportunity cost of providing money is essentially zero, ie the central bank can make the amount of money in circulation arbitrarily large (and thereby depress i) - the wedge between the private and social cost at positive interest rates creates an inefficiency - moreover, in equilibrium, the nominal interest rate, the inflation rate and the quantity of money in circulation are linked to each other $\rightarrow$ These features give rise to two types of (closely linked) policy questions which have been addressed in monetary economics for centuries: From a positive perspective: How large is the welfare cost of inflation?
+From a normative perspective: What is the optimal rate of inflation? $\rightarrow$ The MIU-model offers a transparent and tractable general equilibrium perspective, ie it is a widely used starting point to address these questions, qualitatively and quantitatively (in particular, see Lucas, 2000): - $\rightarrow$ Why is the MIU model a good model to analyze these questions?
 Because: - The costs of inflation (via the interest rate) are clearly captured by the expression $$u_m(c_t, m_t) = \frac{i_t}{1 + i_t} u_c(c_t, m_t)$$ (1) - Steady-state superneutrality implies that we don't have to worry about the real side of the economy when comparing steady states with different inflation and interest rates - The flow objective u(c, m) offers a simple and direct metric for welfare comparisons Question 2: What is the optimal rate of inflation?